 FAQ

-The stock exchange is where companies seeking capital for development (issuers of shares and bonds) meet with capital holders (investors with financing capacity, who become holders of market products: shares and bonds).
+The stock exchange is the meeting place for companies seeking capital to ensure their development (issuers of shares and bonds) and the holders of capital (investors with financing capacity, who subsequently become holders of market products: shares and bonds).

-Institutional investors subscribe to IPOs, capital increases (shares), or bond issuances (bonds/loans).
-All public companies issue shares, but not all are listed on the stock exchange; only the largest or most attractive ones are.
+Institutional investors then subscribe to initial public offerings (IPOs), capital increases (shares), or bond issues (bonds/debt securities).
+All public limited companies issue shares, but not all are listed on the stock exchange; only the largest or most attractive ones are.
+This is also the market for new products.

 The Secondary Market

-These same securities are then offered to savers on the secondary market, which can be considered the used market.
-The issuer no longer intervenes.
+These same securities are then offered to savers on the secondary market, which can be considered the second-hand market.
+The issuer no longer intervenes there.

 What is the market?

-The market is the course of a trading session.
+The market is the unfolding of a trading session.

-During this session, the price of a security (share, bond) is determined based on the confrontation of the best sale offers and the best purchase offers.
+During this session, the price of a security (share, bond) is determined based on the comparison of the best selling offers and the best buying offers.

-A Share is a title of ownership.
-A share is issued by a capital company that needs financing.
-Holding a share means holding part of the company's capital.
-It grants rights, including the right to vote at shareholder meetings and the right to receive remuneration: dividends, paid annually based on the company's results.
+A share is a security representing ownership.
+A share is issued by a corporation that needs to raise capital.
+Owning a share means owning a portion of that corporation's capital.
+It grants rights, including the right to vote at shareholder meetings and the right to receive a return: the dividend, paid annually based on the corporation's performance.

 A bond is a debt security.
-It is a fraction of a loan contracted by a large company or the state from investors on financial markets.
-Holding a bond means lending money to a company or a state.
-The investor who holds a bond receives annual interest, called "coupons."
-At the end of the loan term, the company or state repays the principal.
-A bond does not grant rights like voting, unlike a share.
+It represents a portion of a loan taken out by a large company or the government from investors on the financial markets.
+Holding a bond means lending money to a company or a government.
+The investor who holds a bond receives interest payments, called "coupons," every year.
+At the end of the loan's term, the company or government repays the principal.
+Unlike a share, a bond does not grant rights, such as voting rights.

 • Agriculture